Event Cancellation Policy

 And why not offer a deferral?

 The reason a deferral is not offered is because this would mean our organization would be paying all of the expenses to produce the event twice.
-If the race entry fees were a small fraction of the actual cost, this would work, but in reality there is very little left over after all expenses are paid.
+If the race entry fees were a small fraction of the actual cost, this would work, but in reality there is only a small percentage left after all expenses are paid.

 While some event-producing organizations may have large sums of money and sponsorships that pay for much of the race, most local events come from your traditional mom-and-pop operations.
 We do our best to put forth a professional image and produce high-end events, but we are definitely in the latter camp.